bersling/sveltepuzzle/README.md

 # Svelte Puzzle

-Svelte Puzzle is a simple puzzle game built with Svelte.
+Svelte Puzzle is a simple puzzle game built with Svelte for SvelteHack 2023.

 ## Why Svelte Puzzle?